Ricks-Lab/gpu-utils/README.md

 Download latest official release: [v2.5.2](https://github.com/Ricks-Lab/amdgpu-utils/releases/tag/v2.5.2) Or use this development version from master branch.

+## amdgpu-chk
+This utility verifies if the environment is compatible with *amdgpu-util*s.

 ## amdgpu-ls
 This utility displays most relevant parameters for installed and compatible AMD GPUs.
 The default behavior is to list relevant parameters by GPU.
 OpenCL platform information